dalesgit/zettelkasten/proper-20c-draft4.md

 > Admire the cleverness of the sneaky servant, the dishonest steward.
 Are there those among you who cook the books? be like them.
 Are there those among you who practice deceptive advertising for corporate gain?
 Be like them.

-It's curious that if I look at the world around me, I more often see examples of the dishonest steward than I do the prodigal son.
+This saying of Jesus follows directly on the parable that we think we understand: **The parable of the Prodigal Son**.

-This saying of Jesus follows directly on the parable that think we understand: **The parable of the Prodigal Son**.
-What shall we make of this?
+What do we make of this?
+It's seems curious that if I look at the world around me, I more often see examples of the dishonest steward than I do the prodigal son.
+Do I get Jesus's message backwards?

 ## Difficult texts

-These words from Luke’s gospel sound strange and difficult to us because they don’t fit what we think we know about Jesus.
-This passage has been labeled notoriously one of the most difficult in the New Testament.
+If today's words from Luke’s gospel sound strange and difficult, it may be because they don’t fit what we think we know about Jesus.
+This passage has been labeled among the most difficult in the New Testament.
 We ask, how can Jesus be saying this?

 More than once in my ministry I have bought books and read essays that claimed to explain the difficult texts that we encounter in the Bible.
 Again, and again I have thought I will get some clarity to help with my preaching.
 But just as invariably, the texts have fallen short of their promise.